-What I got was crooked shoulders and lower back pain.
+What I got were crooked shoulders and lower back pain.
 I got a system so charged with cortisol that I fried out my nerves and triggered an avalanche of doctor’s visits and supplements.
-I got fights at home that I later had to apologize for, and regret.
+I got fights at home that I later had to apologize for and regret.

 And, in the end, I got a chance to try again.

 Before I got that, though, everything had to fall apart.

 One day, during the Reign of Achievement, just as things had hit a nice groove – the kind of groove that made me feel like I had solid ground beneath my feet – the foundation I had built my life on shook me to the ground, and I broke into a million little pieces.